Ari-Glikman/AIWebinar/README.md

 # AIWebinar
-Examples To Follow Along AI Webinar of Feb 26, 2025
+Follow Along AI Webinar of Feb 26, 2025

 ## Vectors:
 Create a table for our Vector DB: